fitsaleem/AWS-services/2-class-AWS/VPC-Service/VPC-Service.md

 Analogy: Think of it as your own private section of the AWS cloud, like having your own piece of the internet within AWS.

+**Important: VPC always in region level while subnet are in Availability Zone**

 **2. Subnet:**

 Definition: A range of IP addresses in your VPC.
 You can create subnets to divide your VPC's IP address range and control the routing between them.